Bill aims to shield assault victims from retaliatory lawsuit

 - He owns much of Ethiopia.
 The Saudis won’t say where they’re keeping him.

+The Senate voted 29-8 to send the bill to the House for debate.

-Opponents say they support the intent of Morrell’s legislation, but add it goes too far in impeding due process rights.
+Opponents said they support the intent of Morrell’s legislation to help victims of sexual assault, but they said the measure goes too far in impeding due process rights.

 Sen. John Milkovich, a Keithville Democrat, worried about people falsely accused of assault.

 Senate Bill 147: www.legis.la.gov